 - (a) Stock Available For Grants of Options and Stock Appreciation Rights ("SARs").
-8,000,000 shares of the Common Stock of the Company ("Common Stock") have been allocated to the Plan and will be reserved for the grant of options or SAR's under the Plan, subject to adjustment under Paragraph 16.
-The maximum number of options or SAR's which may be awarded to a participant under this Plan shall be options for 500,000 shares per year; provided, however, that the Chief Executive Officer of the Company (the "CEO") may be awarded two times that number per year. - (b) Reservation of Shares.
-The Company will allocate and reserve in each fiscal year a sufficient number of shares of its Common Stock for issue upon the exercise of options or SAR's granted under the Plan. - (c) Treasury Shares.
-The Company may, in its discretion, use shares held in the Treasury or authorized but unissued shares of Common Stock for the Plan.
+Ten million (10,000,000) shares of the Common Stock of the Company ("Common Stock") have been allocated to the Plan and will be reserved for the grant of options or SARs under the Plan, subject to adjustment under Paragraph 16.
+The maximum number of options or SARs which may be awarded to a participant under this Plan shall be options for 500,000 shares per year; provided, however, that the Chief Executive Officer of the Company (the "CEO") may be awarded two times that number per year. - (b) Reservation of Shares.
+The Company will allocate and reserve in each fiscal year a sufficient number of shares of its Common Stock for issue upon the exercise of options or SARs granted under the Plan.
+The Company may, in its discretion, use shares held in the Treasury or authorized but unissued shares of Common Stock for the Plan. - (c) Determination of Shares.
 Any shares covered by an award (or portion of an award) granted under the Plan, which is forfeited or canceled, expires or is settled in cash, shall be deemed not to have been delivered for purposes of determining the maximum number of shares available for delivery under the Plan.
-If any option is exercised by tendering shares of Common Stock, either actually or by attestation, to the Company as full or partial payment in connection with the exercise of an option under this Plan or any prior plan of the Company, only the number of shares issued net of the shares tendered shall be deemed delivered for purposes of determining the maximum number of shares available for delivery under the Plan.
-In addition, any shares that relate to options or SAR's granted under the Plan which are forfeited back to the Company because of failure to meet an award contingency or condition shall again be available for delivery pursuant to new awards granted under the Plan.
+Any shares withheld for tax withholding obligations shall not be deemed to have been delivered for purposes of determining the maximum number of shares available for delivery under the Plan.
+If any option is exercised by tendering shares of Common Stock, either actually or by proof of ownership, to the Company as full or partial payment in connection with the exercise of an option under this Plan, only the number of shares issued net of the shares tendered shall be deemed delivered for purposes of determining the maximum number of shares available for delivery under the Plan.
+In addition, any shares that relate to options or SARs granted under the Plan which are forfeited back to the Company because of failure to meet an award contingency or condition shall again be available for delivery pursuant to new awards granted under the Plan.
 Further, shares issued under the Plan through the settlement, assumption or substitution of outstanding awards or through obligations to grant future awards as a condition of the Company acquiring another entity shall not reduce the maximum number of shares available for delivery under the Plan.
+Similarly, any shares that are repurchased by the Company on the open market or in private transactions, may be added to the aggregate number of shares available for delivery under the Plan, so long as the aggregate price paid for such repurchased shares does not exceed the cumulative amount received in cash by the Company for the exercise of options or issuance of awards granted under the Plan.
+In no event shall more than ten million (10,000,000) shares be available for granting Incentive Stock Options.